Tithing

 “The wealth moves generally in the form of building projects and not, as one might expect, in welfare from congregations in the United States to congregations overseas.”
 P. 126, Mormon America, Richard Ostling

-The Church sometimes acts like it’s poor and needs money.
+The church sometimes acts like it's poor and needs money.
 Around the year 2000, the Church laid off the meetinghouse custodians and other church workers, some of whom had worked in the Church Office Building.
 The church custodian, although not a high-paying job, was a nice job for at least one person in buildings which house 2-3 wards on average.
 It was often a nice way for the church to help out someone that really needed a job.
-Now they expect members (as if they didn’t spend enough time in church service) to clean their own buildings on their days off.
+Now they expect members (as if they didn't spend enough time in church service) to clean their own buildings on their days off.

-The Church also scaled back local spending.
-The Church has started cramming as many people as they can into one building.
+The church also scaled back local spending.
+The church has started cramming as many people as they can into one building.
 Instead of just one or two wards sharing a building, they now cram in three or four wards.
 This makes one or two wards meet at awkward times.
 Who wants to go to church from 2:00 PM till 5:00 PM?
-That’s fine if there’s a real reason for it, but to just save a $100 billion entity the expense of building another building or a larger building is very selfish of the church leaders.
-They also cut the budgets in many local church programs and they are generally less funded than they were 20 years ago, despite the fact that the Church is considerably wealthier now than it was then.
-However one positive move the Church did make was to eliminate the building fund and have those expenses (utilities mostly) come out of the tithing receipts.
-We never understood why this wasn’t the case from the beginning.
+That's fine if there's a real reason for it, but to just save a $100 billion entity the expense of building another building or a larger building is kind of selfish of the church leaders.
+Many Protestant Churches will offer two services in the morning like 9:00 AM and 11:00 AM but nothing that goes into the late afternoon.

 The Mall